solosage1/anyprice-oracle/EIP.md

   compatibility with EIP-5164 (which will likely use chain IDs too) and prevents misrouting.
 The spec should clearly state that chain IDs are part of the message signature to prevent replay of a message meant for one network on another.
+* **MUST:** Include `_destination` (formerly `destinationChainId`) in the payload.
+Given that the Superchain Interop Messenger (SIM) is inherently designed for multi-L2 communication, the ERC-76xx payload MUST include a `_destination` field.
+This allows the `L2ToL2CrossDomainMessenger` to correctly route the message and ensures the ERC-76xx message is processed on the intended destination chain.
 * **SHOULD:** Leverage EIP-712 for Off-Chain Signatures.
 If future extensions of ERC-76xx, or its use on non-OP Stack chains, allow or encourage any off-chain components (like a relayer network or oracle signers for alternative transport mechanisms), it should adopt EIP-712 structured data signing for any signed payloads.
 EIP-712 provides domain separation and a clear schema for signing data